free-pdk/free-pdk-examples/ReadButton_WriteLED/README.md

 **Button**:

-By default, the Button is placed on the PA5* pin (Port A, Bit 5) with an active low configuration.
+By default, the Button is placed on the PA5 pin* (Port A, Bit 5) with an active low configuration.
 The pin's internal pull-up resistor is utilized to avoid the need for an external resistor.
->_*Note: Please consult the pinout for the specific microcontroller package used to identify the correct physical pin._

 This means that one side of the button is connected to the digital pin of the IC, and the other side is connected to GND.
 - When the Button is idle, the internal pull-up resistor pulls the digital input towards VDD, and the pin is read as HIGH (1).